Kvitekvist/FUS/README.md

 # How to start up FUS

 Head over to the installation folder and locate the executable named `ModOrganizer.exe` and launch it.
+If you already had MO2 installed, you cannot use your own MO2 version, you have to use the one provided by FUS.
 Once its launched there will be a dropdown box on the top right and a big `Run` button next to it.
 Ensure it is set to `Play FUS (SKSE)` by selecting it in the dropdown box and then hitting the `Run` button.

 **This has to be done each time you want to play Skyrim VR!**